krzbanas/personal-science/content/post/2020-04-03_Interpolated_Map.md

 math = false
 +++

 Integral map prepared from mIRage exported csv.
 First the dataset is imported by `read.csv`.
 In the early version of PTIR Studio there was a bug causing map beign flipped in Y direction.
 Depending on the software version please use function with or without `sort`.
 Band of interest is set as `peak1` variable.
 Default integration range is 40 cm<sup>-1</sup> but it may be adjusted.
 Display interpolation is done with `geom_raster` and `interpolate` parameter set as `TRUE`.
+Additional layer of labels is done with `annotate("text")` command.
+Positions x and y as well as label text is set manually in this example.

 ```r
 library(hyperSpec)
 library(here)